hl7au/au-fhir-base/input/pagecontent/relationship.md

 - does not apply cardinality constraints or required binding strengths that enforce conformance to those concepts except in rare circumstances.
 Must support flags are not utilised in AU Base profiles.
 - does not recommend or mandate any particular resource, element, or interactions.

-The figure below shows the layering of HL7 AU FHIR standards:
+The context of AU Base within the set of HL7 AU standards is shown in the figure below:
 - the **FHIR standard** is the foundation, which creates a common platform or foundation on which a variety of different solutions are implemented.
 - **AU Base** defines local concepts for use in an Australian context introducing relevant identifiers, terminology, extensions.
-- **AU Core** defines a set of conformance requirements that enforce a set of 'minimum requirements' on the Australian localised concepts from AU Base through cardinality constraints, must support flags, required/extensible binding strengths, and capability statements.
+- **AU Core** defines a set of conformance requirements that enforce a set of 'minimum requirements' on the local concepts from AU Base, specifying the elements, extensions, vocabularies, and value sets that SHALL be present and how they SHALL be used, along with the RESTful API interactions.
-- **Provider Directory** defines a set of conformance requirements for the purpose of implementation of provider directory services.
-- **Use case IGs** (e.g AU eRequesting) build on AU Core to address specific use cases, defining a set of conformance requirements on top of AU Core, using additional building blocks from AU Base as needed.
+- **Use case IGs** (AU eRequesting and AU Provider Directory) build on AU Core to address specific use cases, defining a set of conformance requirements on top of AU Core, using additional building blocks from AU Base as needed.

 This layering of IGs balances relative adoption and implementation maturity of FHIR and requirements of the use cases involved.